geluyan/pyapi/README.md

 # pyapi
 pyapi is a micro framework written in Python to perform API calls.
-Currenlty is a work in progress and all contributation are welcome.
+Currently is a work in progress and all contributation are welcome.

 # Contributing
 Up to the challenage making this micro framework even better?
 Fork the repository and checkout the devel branch for local development.